 Tight fitting clothes

-I will only discuss these two types of acne on this page as they are the most common, and it is likely that you will only be interested in information regarding these types of acne, most likely acne vulgaris.
+Only these two types of acne will be discussed on this page as they are the most common, and it is likely that you will only be interested in information regarding these types of acne.
 However, there are other more uncommon types of acne and if you believe you suffer from a different type of acne you may want to see a GP or a dermatologist (skin specialist).

 Why Do People Get Different Types Of Acne?

 The type of acne a particular person exhibits is due to numerous factors.
 For a start, no two people have exactly the same skin which plays a big role in whether someone is likely to get acne or not, and its severity.
 For example, those with more oily skin have a greater chance of breaking out due to their increased sebum levels, but someone with dry skin is still at risk.
-External factors can also play a role, such as those who sweat regularly due to sports for example (see Acne Mechanica above), or by using a product on your skin which could actually trigger breakouts, or make an existing breakout worse.
+External factors can also play a role, such as those who sweat regularly due to sports for example, or by using a product on your skin that could actually trigger breakouts, or make an existing breakout worse.

 Should I Be Worried About Acne?